Employment Programme for the Elderly and Middle-aged

 To be eligible for EPEM, job seekers must be aged 40 or above at the time of employment and have an unemployment period of not less than 1 month within 1 year prior to the commencement date of employment.
 When employers employ job seekers who are eligible for EPEM but the job seekers have not yet registered with the Labour Department, employers should arrange the job seekers to register at any Job Centre as soon as possible.

-Yes.
-However, to be qualified for OJT allowance under EPEM, employers have to register the job vacancies with the Labour Department first.
-After the job vacancies are registered with the Labour Department (LD), job seekers obtain relevant job vacancy information through LD or other recruitment channels and proceed to applications through referrals of LD or directly to the employers, depending on the job application method selected by the employers.
+Yes, but employers have to register the job vacancies with the Labour Department (LD) first.
+After the job vacancies are registered with LD, job seekers obtain relevant job vacancy information through LD or other recruitment channels and proceed to applications through referrals of LD or directly to the employers, depending on the job application method selected by the employers.
 Employers then select and employ eligible job seekers.
-For application procedures, please refer to the section of "Employers: Application Guides for On-the-job Training Allowance"
+For application procedures, please refer to the section of "Employers: Application Guides for On-the-job Training Allowance".

 Participating employers have to submit a "Preliminary Application Form for On-the-Job Training" under EPEM.
 To apply for longer OJT period for a maximum of 6 months for employees aged 40 to 59 and 12 months for employees aged 60 or above, employers have to submit a "Training Plan" as well.
 Upon completion of the OJT, employers have to submit an "On-the-job Training Allowance Claim Form".
 The employees concerned have to sign on these documents as confirmation, and copies of the signed documents will be provided to them for reference.